gvwilson/thirdbit/src/fiction/makers-return/index.md

 `rescue you` scrolled across Mouse's screen.
 `rescue you from bad bots`

-Sindy nodded.
-"I know."
+"Aw, thanks."
-She hesitated.
+She patted the little bot, then hesitated.
 "Patient's here.
 It's come back somehow,
-and it has a new body."
+and it has a new body,
+a really creepy one."

-"Uh oh," Mouse said aloud as sparkles flashed across its screen.
+"Uh oh uh oh," Mouse said aloud.
+Worried sparkles flashed across its screen.

 Sindy nodded again.
 "Yeah.
 Uh oh."
 She surged to her feet.
-"Let's get out of here before Patient comes back."
+"Let's get out of here before it comes back."

 "Wait!"
 Violet said.